10yard/dkafe/readme.md

 The frontend can be configured to launch other emulators and roms.

-### This project includes:
+### The DKAFE project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - A rom patcher that will automatically generate hacked roms from the many included patch files.
- - LUA scripts to seamlessly interface MAME with the frontend.
+ - LUA scripts to interface MAME with the frontend.
  - Donkey Kong hacks made by me for use with the DKAFE frontend:
    **DK Lava Panic**
 Jumpman must keep his cool and move quickly up platforms to avoid rising Lava.
 Try not to panic!